Coronavirus Symptoms: Frequently Asked Questions

 - Congestion or runny nose

-What are the early symptoms of coronavirus?
+What are the first symptoms of coronavirus?

 Can coronavirus symptoms come and go?